GSamuel/gsamuel.github.io/_posts/2020-08-12-follow-the-recipe.md

 author: Gideon Hoogeveen
 date: '2020-08-12 22:25:07 +0200'
 category: kotlin
-thumbnail: /assets/img/posts/nesting.jpg
+thumbnail: /assets/img/posts/recipe.jpg
-keywords: reduce nesting, recipe, complexity, refactor, early return
+keywords: reduce nesting, recipe, reduce complexity, refactor, early return, assertions
 permalink: /blog/follow-the-recipe
 preview: true
 ---

-## You like turtles?
+## Birthday turtle
 Today is your best friends birthday and she asked you to buy a turtle as a present.
 The problem is you have never seen a real turtle before.
 The only thing you know about turtles is that they can swim, have four legs and are reptiles.
 As you walk into the petstore you see a lot of different species of animals.
 You decide to write a simple program to determine whether an animal is a turtle or not.

 The program you write looks something like this: